mawais-afz/java-interview-questions/java-basics.md

     The main tradeoff is between simplicity (Serial) and performance (Parallel), with Parallel GC generally providing better throughput on modern hardware.

-13. **How does the Garbage Collector algorithm work?**
+13. **How does the Garbage Collector algorithm work?
+Or How does garbage collection work in Java?**

-    The Java Garbage Collector (GC) algorithm works through several key steps and concepts:
+    Garbage Collection (GC) in Java is an automatic memory management process that identifies and removes unused objects from heap memory.
+Here's how it works:

     1. **Object Marking**: